Improve performance for SMB Azure file shares

 SMB Multichannel

-SMB Multichannel enables an SMB 3.x client to establish multiple network connections to an SMB file share.
-Azure Files supports SMB Multichannel on premium file shares (file shares in the FileStorage storage account kind) for Windows clients.
-On the service side, SMB Multichannel is disabled by default in Azure Files, but there's no additional cost for enabling it.
+SMB Multichannel enables an SMB client to establish multiple network connections to an SMB file share.
+Azure Files supports SMB Multichannel on premium file shares for Windows clients.
+On the service side, SMB Multichannel is now enabled by default for all newly created storage accounts in all Azure regions.
+There's no additional cost for enabling SMB Multichannel.

 Benefits